arunav-bhattacharya/dsalgo/README.md

     - [ ] Huffman Coding for keys compression

 ### 9 Balanced Search Trees

+#### 2-3 Tree

+#### 2-3-4 Tree

+#### AVL Tree

+#### Red-Black Trees
+- It is a height balanced BST

+1. Every node is either Red or Black.
+2. Root is always Black.
+3. Null child is also Black.
+4. If node is Red, children must be Black.
+No two consecutive red nodes can exist.
+Parent and children of Red Node is always Black for balanced Red-Black Tree.
+5. Every path from root to leaf-node or null-child, must contain same number of black nodes, i.e. the black height should be the same.
+6. New inserted node is Red.
+If there is any violation after insertion, then fix it using the below mentioned rules.
+7. Height of Red-Black Tree is `log N <= height <= 2 log N`

+##### Fixing Rule violations in Red-Black Tree:
+- Re-color/Change the color of the nodes
+- Perform rotations (LL, LR, RR, RL)

+#### Implementation of Balanced Search Trees

+- [ ] *Implement 2-3 Tree (Not mandatory)*
+    - [ ] Insertion
+    - [ ] Search
+    - [ ] Deletion
+    - [ ] Display
+- [ ] *Implement 2-3-4 Tree (Not mandatory)*
+    - [ ] Insertion
+    - [ ] Search
+    - [ ] Deletion
+    - [ ] Display
 - [x] *Implement AVL Tree (Not mandatory)*
     - [x] Insertion
     - [x] Search